Fertility preserving options for women of advancing age

 Population-based birth statistics demonstrate a consistent increase in the proportion of women choosing to delay childbearing until later in their reproductive years .
 This trend has largely been attributed to the increase in women pursuing postgraduate educational degrees and higher levels of professional achievement, activities whose demands for time and energy compete with those of starting a family .

 Because the ability to conceive is strongly influenced by a woman's age, many women who delay childbearing may face infertility by the time they are ready to become pregnant.
 The prevalence of infertility increases significantly after age 35 year, and by age 45 years, as many as 99 percent of women are infertile .
-(See "Effect of advanced age on fertility and pregnancy in women".)
+(See "Effects of advanced maternal age on pregnancy".)

 As the trend to delay childbearing continues, and as awareness of the age-related decline in fertility increases, interest in the emerging technologies of fertility preservation has grown.
 Although these procedures are commonly considered for women undergoing sterilizing treatments (eg, chemotherapy, radiation therapy, ovarian resection), elective use of fertility preservation techniques among women of advancing reproductive age remains controversial [4-8].